• About Us

 • Soak the dried mushrooms in warm water for 30 minutes.
 Stir occasionally.
 Drain, and then roughly chop.
 Set aside.

-• Add the mushrooms, cabbage, pork, chives, soy sauce, sesame oil, rice wine, ginger, garlic, cornstarch, and ¼ teaspoon black pepper and, using a wooden spoon, mix to combine the ingredients well.
+• Add the mushrooms, cabbage, pork, chives, soy sauce, sesame oil, rice wine, ginger, garlic, cornstarch, and ¼ teaspoon black pepper, and using a wooden spoon, mix to combine the ingredients well.

 • Place the formed potsticker on a baking sheet and repeat with the remaining filling and wrappers.

-• Preheat to 250 F.
+• Preheat to 250°F.

 • In a large nonstick frying pan over medium-high heat, heat 1 tablespoon of the canola oil.
 Add 10 potstickers, flat bottom down, and in a single layer.
 Sear until golden brown on the bottom, 3 - 4 minutes.